-Having a blog on a domain name that you own and control makes you less reliant and more resistant to these influences that you have no control over.
+Having a site on a domain name that you own and control makes you less reliant and more resistant to these influences that you have no control over.

 It’s easy to work with even for those without web development experience and you can choose from thousands of free design templates and extensions.